Skip to main content

 Years of study and travel through Himalayan villages gave me a passage into moral worlds that never claimed authority from scripture or centralized doctrine.
 Clan elders described ethics through the movements of ancestral rites, through the dispositions of territorial beings, and through oral narratives and folklore.
 Their accounts conveyed a system whose logic grew from sacred places, ritual objects, kinship, and invisible agencies rather than from commandments.
 Morality, then, appeared as an ecological phenomenon.
 I reached this understanding gradually, after long periods of exposure to rituals where both language and silence held equal importance.

 My earliest encounters with ritual elders revealed an idea of purity far removed from codified religion.
-Purity did not arise from cow urine, sunpani (gold-infused water), or consecrated water.
+Purity did not arise from cow urine, sunpani (gold-infused water), or holy water.
 Some of the substances held ritual significance in specific contexts, but the deeper principle placed purity inside the person.
 Elders insisted that every birth occurred within a state of natural equilibrium.
 No trace of original sin surrounded the newborn.
 No cosmic error demanded correction.
 No divine being demanded submission.
 The person entered the world as part of the same order that produced the mountain peaks and the subterranean springs.
 Purity existed in the same register as geological formation and ancestral presence.

 This thought shaped my understanding of why Himalayan cosmologies never gave humans a central position in the universe.
 Humans occupied one node within a constellation of beings.
 Spirit masters of the forests guarded their territories with an authority that required respect.
 Ancestral agents watched over lineages with expectations grounded in memory rather than divine decree.
 Tutelary spirits monitored the moral temperature of a settlement through subtle signs.
 Humans engaged with these beings through speech, offerings, libations, songs, dances, migrations, and collective events.
 Moral life grew from attentive interaction with these forces.
 And the universe?
 It did not revolve around the human.